-A research group at Helmholtz Zentrum München, Neuherberg, Germany.
+A research institute at Helmholtz Zentrum München, Neuherberg, Germany.

 Biomedical research for redox-regulated life and death decisions.